Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

   Web content seamlessly.
 ---

-While most Web content designed entirely for screen display&mdash;and there is *a lot* of it&mdash;will spend its life in the somewhat restricted sandbox implemented by a web browser, taking advantage of Web technologies to provide rich user interfaces in all kinds of consumer devices requires at least *some* degree of integration with the rest of their software and hardware.
+Most Web content is designed entirely for screen display&mdash;and there is *a lot* of it&mdash;so it will spend its life in the somewhat restricted sandbox implemented by a web browser.
+But rich user interfaces using Web technologies in all kinds of consumer devices require *some* degree of integration, an escape hatch to interact with the rest of their software and hardware.
 This is where a Web engine like WPE designed to be *embeddable* shines: not only does WPE provide a [stable API][wpewebkit-api], it is also comprehensive in supporting a number of ways to *integrate* with its environment further than the plethora of available [Web platform APIs][mdn-web-apis].

 Integrating a “Web view” (the main [entry point of the WPE embedding API][api-webview]) involves providing extension points, which allow the